 European Arrival Brings Disease and Outlawing of Fire

-One of the reasons why John Muir and other naturalists would have believed that the grandeur of the Western United States was shaped entirely by natural forces is that they had no idea how many Native Americans had once lived there.
+One of the reasons why John Muir and other naturalists would have believed that the grandeur of Western America was shaped entirely by natural forces is that they had no idea how many Native Americans had once lived there.
 When the Spanish established missions and settlements in “Alta California” in the 18th century, they brought smallpox with them, which decimated an estimated 70 to 90 percent of the indigenous population.

 “A lot of what we think of as wilderness was a temporary artifact of the depopulation of the native people—It was a major crash,” says Pyne.
 “Explorers and early travelers didn’t believe that such small groups of Native Americans could make significant changes in the landscape.
 Well, there were a lot more of them in earlier times.”

 European colonists brought with them an attitude that fire was a destructive force with no beneficial applications.
 Lake points out that one of the first official proclamations by a Spanish bureaucrat in California in 1793 was to outlaw “Indian burning,” which was viewed as a threat to the Spanish cattle herds and pastures.